 - One-on-one teaching helps you grasp the unique developmental and linguistic needs of early childhood learners

 - No out-of-pocket costs for qualified candidates

-Learn from professionals who have had years of experience in the classroom and in school administration.
-Your course load is a challenging mix of academics with several mentored internships to give you plenty of real-world experience.
-But don’t worry: your professors will be there to guide you every step of the way.
+Monroe's education program, taught by dedicated faculty, combines pedagogy and content knowledge to make sure you are a well-trained, skillful teacher.
+Your course load is a challenging mix of academics with guided fieldwork every semester to give you opportunities to practice what your'e learning in real classrooms.
+But don’t worry: your professors and cooperating teachers will be there to guide you every step of the way.

 Monroe gave me real-world teaching experience, and I landed a job straight out of college.